 Who can have lung volume reduction (LVR)?

-Your lung specialist will review whether LVR is right for you if:
+Your lung specialist will review whether LVR may be right for you if:

-- You are limited by breathlessness, meaning that you get breathless after walking for a few minutes on flat ground
+- you are limited by breathlessness, meaning you get breathless after walking for a few minutes on flat ground

-- You haven’t smoked in at least four months
+- you have not smoked in at least four months

-- You don’t have other long-term conditions that mean that LVR would not be safe for you, like pulmonary fibrosis or heart failure
+- you do not have other long-term conditions that mean that LVR might not be safe or effective for you, like pulmonary fibrosis or heart failure

-- Your lung function tests show that you are someone who is likely to benefit – this usually means that the amount of air you can blow out in one second (your forced expiratory volume/FEV1) is less than 50% of what it should be
+- your lung function tests show that you are someone who is likely to benefit.
+This usually means that the amount of air you can blow out in one second is less than half of what it should be.
+The amount of air that stays trapped in your lungs when you breathe out also needs to be higher than normal for you to have LVR.

-MDTs have a surgeon, a COPD physician, an interventional bronchoscopist, a radiologist, and a specialist nurse.
+The MDT will include different lung specialists including doctors, a surgeon and a specialist nurse.
 They will assess you and decide:

-- what type of LVR is best for you.
+- if so, what type or types of lung volume reduction might be best for you.

-Why wouldn’t lung volume reduction (LVR) be right for me?
+Why would lung volume reduction (LVR) not be right for me?

-LVR might not work for you if you:
+Lung volume reduction might not work for you if:

-- have other long-term conditions as well as COPD, like pulmonary fibrosis, severe pulmonary hypertension, or heart failure
+- you have other long-term conditions as well as emphysema, like pulmonary fibrosis, severe pulmonary hypertension, or heart failure

-- your emphysema is evenly spread (homogenous) across your lungs.
-This makes finding suitable parts of your lung to remove harder.
+- your emphysema is evenly spread across your lungs.
+This makes finding suitable parts of your lung to target harder.

 If LVR is not right for you, your specialist can speak to you about other treatment options.